linkby-hiring/linkby-hiring.github.io/tech/exercises/full-stack-developer.md

 ---

-### Exercise 5
+### Exercise 9

-The final exercise is based on a real-life scenario that we currently undertake in our Pubfeed integration with publishers.
+The final exercise is based on a real-life scenario that we currently undertake at Linkby.

+Linkby offers a product called **Pubfeed** whereby we insert a Javascript widget onto a publisher's website that serves ad units in the form of native articles.

-Imagine a new publisher is interested in setting up Linkby Pubfeed for their website.
-But before doing so, they would like to get an idea of what the Pubfeed ad unit will look like when it is live on their website.
+When a new publisher is interested in setting up Pubfeed for their website, usually they would like to get an idea of what the ad unit will look like on their website before they implement the integration.

-Your task is then to replicate one of the pages of their website and set up the Pubfeed code snippets so that we can provide a "demo site" to the publisher that showcases what Pubfeed will look like once deployed on their site.
+Your task is to take one of the pages of their website and set up the Pubfeed code snippets so that we can provide a "demo site" to the publisher that showcases what Pubfeed will look like once deployed on their site.

 This exercise is designed to assess your HTML fundamentals, creativity, and attention to detail.

 #### Your Task

- - Your task is to set up a demo site for the publisher *Timeout* by replicating this page of their website and setting up Pubfeed integration:
+ - Set up a demo site for the publisher *Timeout* by replicating this page of their website and setting up Pubfeed integration:
 	[https://www.timeout.com/sydney/sport-and-fitness/the-best-online-workouts-you-can-do-at-home](https://www.timeout.com/sydney/sport-and-fitness/the-best-online-workouts-you-can-do-at-home)
  - There are 2 steps to setting up Pubfeed for a page:
 1. Insert the following JavaScript snippet within the `<head>` of